 Watch the sunset at Balangan viewpoint

-Balangan beach Bali is a 200 meters stretch of white soft white with panoramic views on the Indian Ocean.
+Balangan beach Bali is a 200 meters stretch of soft white sand with panoramic views on the Indian Ocean.
 Located on the west coast of Bali, Balangan beach is every evening blessed with a spectacular sunset that creates a romantic vibe.
 Pantai Balangan is also very popular amongst surfers, in particular experienced up to professional surfers.
 The cliffs surrounding Balangan beach are the perfect viewpoint on the ocean, and are especially popular by (Chinese wedding) photographers with sunset.

-Read everything about Balangan beach in this complete guide.
+Read everything about Balangan beach in this complete guide

 Party and watch the sunset at Single Fin